rust-lang/nomicon/src/atomics/multithread.md

 However, that second line breaks the rule we just established!
-Following up the arrows from the third operation in Thread 1, we reach the first operation, and from there we can take a single step to reach the space in between the `2` and the `1`, which excludes the this access from writing any value above that point.
+Following up the arrows from the third operation in Thread 1, we reach the first operation, and from there we can take a single step to reach the space in between the `2` and the `1`, which excludes the third access from writing any value above that point — including the `2` that it is currently writing!

 So evidently, this execution is no good.
 We can therefore conclude that the only possible execution of this program is the other one, in which the `1` appears